 - Consider the weather conditions and drive accordingly.

 - Avoid driving alone for long distances in case you have an eye problem.

-Road Safety Tips for Children:
+Road Safety Tips for Children

-- For safety, always buckle up children under 12years in the back seat.
+- For safety, always buckle up children under 12 years in the back seat.
 Let your children know the importance of using a seat belt and set a good example all the time.

-Holiday Season Safety Tips:
+Holiday Season Safety Tips

 - Be armed with an emergency first aid kit and check for all the essentials.

-CPR training offers skills on saving the lives of someone with the heart attack.
+- First aid training offers skills and procedures for attending to emergencies like burns, bleeding, frostbite, hypothermia, choking, drowning, fracture, and many more.
+CPR training provides skills for saving the lives of someone with a heart attack.
 For cardiac arrest victims, every second that goes by without receiving CPR is a step to the grave.

-Response Process for Emergencies:
+Response Process for Emergencies